aws-samples/sample-eks-backup-with-trident-protect/README.md

 > [!NOTE]
-> 4. Create EKS Secret to store user credentials - Optional If you don't want to use EKS Pod Identity for IAM authentication than create a secret to store the trident protect user AWS accessKey and secretKey.
-You need to ensure that the user credentials you provide have the necessary permissions to access the bucket, see example [Amazon S3 policy statement](https://docs.netapp.com/us-en/trident/trident-protect/trident-protect-appvault-custom-resources.html#s3-compatible-storage-iam-permissions).
+> 4. Create EKS Secret to store user credentials - Optional EKS Pod Identity is the recommended method for IAM authentication, which has been configured as part of the initial terraform deployments.
+If you don't want to use EKS Pod Identity for IAM authentication then create a secret to store the trident protect user AWS accessKey and secretKey.
+Make sure that the user credentials you provide have the necessary permissions to access the S3 bucket—-go to the example [Amazon S3 policy statement](https://docs.netapp.com/us-en/trident/trident-protect/trident-protect-appvault-custom-resources.html#s3-compatible-storage-iam-permissions).
 > Use the following example to create the secret:
 >```shell
 >kubectl create secret generic <secret-name> \